Intrinsic Mirror Symmetry: Comparison of moduli spaces

 \begin{lemma} Let $\foM$ be a (reduced) irreducible component of either

 with a terminal tail.
 Then $k_1^![\foM]$, $k_2^![\foM]$ or $k_3^![\foM]$ respectively vanishes in the rational Chow group. \end{lemma}

-\begin{proof} The statement follows from an application of Theorem~\ref{thm:no-tail-lemma}, as in Step 3 of the proof of Lemma \ref{lemma: invarianceI}.
+\begin{proof} The statement follows from an application of Lemma~\ref{thm:no-tail-lemma}, as in Step 3 of the proof of Lemma \ref{lemma: invarianceI}, the first step of the independence of modulus result.
 Take $F=\foM$, $\psi:F\rightarrow \foM^{\ev}(\shX,\beta)$ the tautological morphism, $W=B\GG_m^{\dagger}$ and $g:W\rightarrow\scrP(X,r)$ the standard morphism given by the choice of $z$ and Proposition~\ref{prop: BGm morphism}.
 Take $S^{\circ}$ to be the stratum of $\foM^{\ev}(\shX,\beta)$ containing the image of the generic point of $F$, so that its closure $S$ contains the image of $\psi$.
-Thus condition (1) of Theorem~\ref{thm:no-tail-lemma} is automatic, condition (2) holds since the image of $\ev_{\shX}:\foM\rightarrow\scrP(X,r)$ is contained in $z\times B\GG_m \subseteq \ul{Z}^{\circ}_r\times B\GG_m$.
+Thus condition (1) of Lemma~\ref{thm:no-tail-lemma} is automatic, condition (2) holds since the image of $\ev_{\shX}:\foM\rightarrow\scrP(X,r)$ is contained in $z\times B\GG_m \subseteq \ul{Z}^{\circ}_r\times B\GG_m$.
 Because $G$ has a terminal tail, (3) holds.
 Condition (4) is clear as $\foM$ is a component of a moduli space of punctured maps with point constraint at $z$.
 Finally, (5) is immediate: the transversality statements are trivial because the ghost sheaf on $W$ is $\NN$.
-Thus Theorem~\ref{thm:no-tail-lemma} allows us to conclude that $k_i^![\foM]=0$ in the rational Chow group. \end{proof}
+Thus Lemma~\ref{thm:no-tail-lemma} allows us to conclude that $k_i^![\foM]=0$ in the rational Chow group. \end{proof}

 \begin{lemma} Let $\foM$ be a (reduced) irreducible component of either

 without a terminal tail but with an internal tail.
 Provided $\mu\gg 0$, we have $\deg k_1^![\foM]=0$ or $\deg k_2^![\foM]=0$ in the two cases. \end{lemma}